openaps/docs/docs/Hardware/hardware.md

 [American Diabetes Wholesale](http://www.adwdiabetes.com/product/minimed-carelink-usb-upload_1164.htm)

+A limitation of the Carelink USB stick is the short range of radio communications with the Medtronic pump.
+The radio signals are trasmitted from the end of the stick opposite the USB connector, on the flat grey side of the stick.
+Using a USB extension cable and angling the stick appropriately will assist in improving the connection.

 _*Note that the ["RileyLink"](https://github.com/ps2/rileylink) is another DIY piece of hardware that is in development and has potential to replace the CareLink stick & Raspberry Pi to communicate with a pump.
 It is not yet built out and reliable to be a part of an OpenAPS yet, and thus is not currently recommended._